 TIP: If you stay in this hotel, don’t miss a nearby Seyr-i Golden Horn cafe with good food and more gorgeous views of Istanbul.

-Here are some helpful resources that I personally use and that I know will help you organize your trip to Istanbul:
+Here are some helpful resources and posts that will help you organize your trip to Istanbul:

-– For a private transfer from the airport in any city, Mark and I use KiwiTaxi.
+- For a private transfer from the airport in any city, Mark and I use HolidayTaxis

 Similar Posts on Turkey Travel: